It's go time!

 This phase of the 5-step process involves two parts:

 - Taking action is about leveraging resources—like people, time, funds, and partnerships, to put your plan in motion.
 It may involve small-scale demonstrations or pilot projects.
 These are low-key approaches that allow for problem-solving, adapting, and refining plans before scaling them up.

 - Tracking progress means capturing what you’re learning as you go.
 It's an intentional effort—without it, you can lose sight of how far you've come.
 Tracking doesn't need to be complicated—day-to-day tools like meeting minutes, attendance records, and observation logs can provide valuable insights and can support more formal evaluations in the future.

-You can rely on proven ideas for taking action, and adapt them to suit your unique school or classroom situation.
+You can rely on proven ideas to take action, and adapt them to suit your unique school or classroom situation.

 Taking action and tracking progress go hand-in-hand.
 Check out our resources below for support along the way.